GreenSlimeStudios/RPN_Calculator/README.md

 Alpha 'A' to reset repeat value
 Alpha 'G' to go to the GRAPH mode
 Alpha 'W' to go to the FORMULA mode
+Function 'E' to display x/y as a fraction
+Insert 'J' to display x as a fraction
 ```
 ### The Repeat
 Repeat is used to execute a thing many times or to change the behaviour of an action.